 Frequently Asked Questions

-Please note, I am a natural light photographer and shoots are based in Crystal Palace SE19 - please check your emails before your shoot in case of any last minute location changes
+Please note, I am a natural light photographer and shoots are generally based in East Dulwich SE21.

 What shall I bring to wear?